Bryce Cotton: 2021–22 season: Fifth scoring title and All-NBL First Team

-2022–23 season
+2022–23 season: Sixth scoring title and All-NBL First Team

 On May 4, 2022, Cotton re-signed with the Wildcats on a new three-year deal.
 In the 2022–23 season opener on October 2, he recorded 23 points, 12 rebounds, six assists and six steals in an 87–73 win over the Brisbane Bullets.
-He became the first NBL player in the league's 40-minute era to record 20+ points, 10+ rebounds, 5+ assists and 5+ steals.
 With two 3-pointers against the Bullets, he reached 500 career 3-pointers.
-On January 14, 2023, against the Adelaide 36ers, he moved into fifth on the Wildcats' all-time scoring list.
-On January 20, he had 21 points and a career-high 11 assists in a 111–104 win over the Sydney Kings.
+On January 20, 2023, he had 21 points and a career-high 11 assists in a 111–104 win over the Sydney Kings.
 On January 27, he scored 40 points with seven 3-pointers in a 106–86 win over the Illawarra Hawks.
 It was his first NBL regular-season game with 40 points and the third 40-point game of his NBL career.
 On February 3, he scored a game-high 28 points to go with 13 rebounds and seven assists in an 84–71 loss to the Cairns Taipans.
 Two days later, despite Cotton's 1-of-19 from the field, the Wildcats defeated the Kings 96–84 in the final regular season game to qualify for the post-season.
 For the fifth straight season and the sixth time in seven years, Cotton was named NBL scoring champion with 23.5 points per game.
 He was also named to the All-NBL First Team for the sixth straight year.
-In the Play-In Qualifier, Cotton scored 20 of his game-high 26 points in the fourth quarter of the Wildcats' 106–99 win over the South East Melbourne Phoenix.
-In the Play-In Game three days later, the Wildcats bowed out of the finals with a 91–78 loss to the Taipans, with Cotton recording 19 points and 10 assists.
+In the play-in qualifier, Cotton scored 20 of his game-high 26 points in the fourth quarter of the Wildcats' 106–99 win over the South East Melbourne Phoenix.
+In the play-in game three days later, the Wildcats bowed out of the finals with a 91–78 loss to the Taipans, with Cotton recording 19 points and 10 assists.
+He was named Wildcats Club MVP for the fifth time.